-Storm restoration in Fort Myers
+Storm damage restoration in Fort Myers

 Fort Myers is the seat of Lee County, a Gulf Coast city of nearly 86,000 and the urban core of one of Florida's fastest-growing metros - and also the anchor of a county that is among the most hurricane-vulnerable in the United States.
 Hurricane Ian made that point definitively when it came ashore in Lee County in September 2022 with 150 mph winds and drove storm surge 10 to 15 feet through Fort Myers Beach and Sanibel, destroying or severely damaging more than 52,000 structures and killing 72 county residents.
 Lee County also absorbed a direct hit from a Category 4 storm in 2004 and was struck by a surge-generating hurricane as far back as 1960, so Ian was a catastrophic event in an already active hurricane history.
 Even for inland areas of the metro, compounding freshwater flooding from the Caloosahatchee River basin and drainage canal system extends the damage radius well beyond where surge water reaches.
 We connect Fort Myers homeowners with vetted, licensed local pros for a free storm-damage assessment.